FaIhAjAlAmToPu/sharpDemo/practice/README.md

 ---

 # Class Practices
-## 19. When an admin generates a sales report in a business dashboard, explain how the MVC data flow works from selecting a date range and clicking “Generate Report” to retrieving data from the database and displaying the report in charts and tables.
+## 19. Explain how the MVC data flow works when an admin generates a sales report in a business dashboard, explain how the MVC data flow works from selecting a date range and clicking “Generate Report” to retrieving data from the database and displaying the report in charts and tables.

 ## 20. Develop action methods for a Student Management System using ASP.NET Core MVC:
 (a) Design action methods only for the following endpoints.
 Use correct HTTP methods, route templates, and parameter binding attributes: